tinytek-io/PlatformPlatform/README.md

 │  │   ├─ Infrastructure # Integrations for accessing external resources (e.g., database)
 │  │   ├─ Workers        # Background workers for long-running tasks and event processing
 │  │   └─ Tests          # Tests for the API, Application, Domain, and Infrastructure
-│  ├─ shared-kernel      # Reusable components for all self-contained systems │  ├─ [saas-scs]         # [Your SCS] Create your SaaS product as a self-contained system │  └─ back-office        # A self-contained system for operations and support (empty for now) ├─ cloud-infrastructure  # Contains Bash and Bicep scripts (IaC) for Azure resources
+│  ├─ shared-kernel      # Reusable components for all self-contained systems (Back-end) │  ├─ shared-webapp      # Reusable components for all self-contained systems (Front-end) │  ├─ [saas-scs]         # [Your SCS] Create your SaaS product as a self-contained system │  └─ back-office        # A self-contained system for operations and support (empty for now) ├─ cloud-infrastructure  # Contains Bash and Bicep scripts (IaC) for Azure resources